-Manuals for all IT equipment and support systems
+Manuals for all IT equipment, and support systems

-5. Codes & Standards
+UNM IT Design Guidelines 5.
+Codes & Standards

-The specifications included within these Guidelines, incorporate generally accepted communications infrastructure practices described in industry recognized standards documents (and addenda) published by recognized standards bodies and organizations.
-These include applicable standards published by ANSI, IEEE, the Telecommunications Industry Association/Electronics Industries Alliance (TIA/EIA), ISO/IEC and Building Industry Consultant Services International (BICSI).
+The specifications included within these Guidelines, incorporate generally accepted communications infrastructure practices described in industry-recognized standards documents (, and addenda) published by recognized Standards Bodies, and organizations.
+These include applicable standards published by ANSI, IEEE, the Telecommunications Industry Association/Electronics Industries Alliance (TIA/EIA), ISO/IEC, and Building Industry Consultant Services International (BICSI).

-Note: It is the responsibility of the architect, design team and contractor to provide, plan, design, engineer, construct and install IT systems that meet the requirements of the UNM IT Design Guidelines/Guide Specifications that is industry standard's compliant and meets the warranty and installation requirements of the system's manufacturer.
+Note: It is the responsibility of the architect, design team, and approved IT contractor to provide, plan, design, engineer, construct and install IT systems that meet the requirements of the UNM IT Design Guidelines, and Specification Standards that are industry standard's compliant and meets the warranty, and installation requirements of the system's manufacturer.

-Note: The architect, design team and contractor are directly responsible to provide, plan, design, engineer, construct and install all ITS facilities and fixtures in compliance to all building and trade codes and laws applicable to the State of New Mexico, City and the code Authority Having Jurisdiction (AJH).
-This includes code modifications to existing conditions with the project boundaries and adjacent areas where associated project work is required such as pathways and IT equipment spaces.
+Note: The architect, design team, and the approved IT contractor is directly responsible to provide, plan, design, engineer, construct, and installing all IT facilities, and fixtures in compliance with the building codes, and the laws applicable to the State of New Mexico, City, and the Authority Having Jurisdiction (AJH).
+This includes code modifications to existing conditions within the project boundaries, and adjacent areas where associated project work is required such as pathways, and IT equipment spaces.

-Provide full compliance with the American Disabilities Act of 1990 for all IT installations.
+Provide full compliance with the American Disabilities Act for all IT installations.

-The most recent editions of the codes, laws, standards and specifications listed below shall be referenced for project design and construction requirements unless specifically addressed in the UNM Design Guideline and/or Specifications.
+The most recent editions of the codes, laws, standards, and specifications listed below shall be referenced for project design, and construction requirements unless specifically addressed in the UNM Design Guideline, and /or Specifications.